What are Kubernetes deployment tools?

 Key features of Rancher:

-- Multi-cluster management: Enables users to manage multiple Kubernetes clusters from a single interface, regardless of where they are deployed.
+- Multi-cluster management: Allows administrators to manage multiple Kubernetes clusters through a unified interface.

 15. OpenShift

-OpenShift is a Kubernetes-based platform developed by Red Hat that provides a suite of tools for deploying, managing, and scaling containerized applications in a hybrid cloud environment.
-It integrates Kubernetes with a platform-as-a-service (PaaS) layer.
+OpenShift is a Kubernetes-based platform developed by Red Hat that provides an integrated environment for building, deploying, and managing containerized applications.
+It combines Kubernetes orchestration with developer tools, CI/CD capabilities, and enterprise-grade security features.

 Key features of OpenShift: